snowplow-archive/symfony2-paypal-ipn/README.md

 ```

 Make sure to update the `email` and `sandbox_email` settings to your own PayPal account's.

+The value of `sandbox_response` allows you to mock Paypal's response.
+This is available only when `islive` is set to false.
+If you don't set its value, your server will hit the Paypal server and most likely return INVALID.

 A note on the `debug` setting: if set to true, then PayPalIpnBundle will store the last IPN access which had IPN data (i.e. POST variables) into the database.
 Then when you access the IPN URL directly without data, it reloads the cached data.
 So it's effectively a "replay" mode which let's you directly inspect what the `validateIPN()` IPN handler is doing.